zooniverse/front-end-monorepo/docs/arch/adr-49.md

-# ADR 49: Flipbook Viewer
+# ADR 49: Completed Flipbook Viewer

 May 2023